 Phragmites australis, known as Phragmites or common reed, is a non-native, invasive plant that dominates the land by out-competing surrounding native vegetation.
-The spread of invasive species is often the result of human activity and management can be extremely difficult.
-When it comes to Phragmites, SŌLitude Lake Management® offers an integrated management strategy that incorporates herbicide applications and mechanical techniques allowing us to gain control of Phragmites and restore the native habitat.
+The spread of invasive species is often the result of human and wildlife activity and management can be extremely difficult.
+SŌLitude Lake Management® offers an integrated management strategy that incorporates herbicide applications and mechanical techniques, allowing us to gain control of Phragmites and restore the native habitat.